Dermalogica Review 2018: Products, Results, Prices, Where To Buy & Best Alternatives

 But I’m not sure they match the claims made in the advertising, and I also think that there is a pressure from being face-to-face with someone to perhaps not mention negative feelings.

-- The products work to some degree
+- The products work to some degree.

-- They are a little expensive but not at the top end
+- They are a little expensive but not at the top end.

-- You could get some good advice if you get a genuine skincare expert at one of their centers
+- You could get some good advice if you get a genuine skincare expert at one of their centers.

 - I’m suspicious of any company who tries to manage out genuine feedback